KQM-git/TCL/general-mechanics/bugs.md

 Opening the exit menu in the Abyss does not pause the timer.
 This results in a bug wherein if you use the retry button in abyss as the last enemy in a chamber dies [you will encounter an error message and recieve 0 stars.](../evidence/general-mechanics/bugs.md\#retry-and-exit-menu-issues)

+## Artifacts

+There are inconsistencies in whether a character wielding 4NO can receive the 4-pc Set Bonus on their Elemental Burst or not.

+## Domains

+* Exiting or resetting a domain [will not reset a character's skill cooldown.](../evidence/general-mechanics/bugs.md#resetting-or-exiting-a-domain-does-not-reset-elemental-skill-cooldowns)
+* A domain’s door can be kept open by [disconnecting internet while the door is being opened](../evidence/general-mechanics/bugs.md#keeping-domain-doors-open).

 ## Overworld

 * [Bushes respawn infinitely](../evidence/general-mechanics/bugs.md\#infinite-bushes) when Hu Tao infused with pyro sets them on fire.